 (A) There is an orderly closure of the facility; or

-(B) Improvements are made in order to bring the nursing home into compliance with all the applicable requirements of this article and, if applicable, titles eighteen and nineteen of the federal Social Security Act.
+(B) Improvements are made in order to bring the nursing home into compliance with all the applicable requirements of this article and, if applicable, 42 U.S.C.A. §§ 1395 et seq. and 1396 et seq.

-If the director petitions a circuit court for the closure of a nursing home, the transfer of residents, or the appointment of temporary management, the circuit court shall hold a hearing no later than seven days thereafter, at which time the director and the licensee or operator of the nursing home may participate and present evidence.
-The burden of proof is on the director.
+If the secretary petitions a circuit court for the closure of a nursing home, the transfer of residents, or the appointment of temporary management, the circuit court shall hold a hearing no later than seven days thereafter, at which time the secretary and the licensee or operator of the nursing home may participate and present evidence.
+The burden of proof is on the secretary.

-The person charged with temporary management shall be an officer of the court, is not liable for conditions at the nursing home which existed or originated prior to his or her appointment and is not personally liable, except for his or her own gross negligence and intentional acts which result in injuries to persons or damage to property at the nursing home during his or her temporary management.
+The person charged with temporary management shall be an officer of the court, is not liable for conditions at the nursing home which existed or originated prior to his or her appointment, and is not personally liable, except for his or her own gross negligence and intentional acts which result in injuries to persons or damage to property at the nursing home during his or her temporary management.
 All compensation and per diem costs of the temporary manager shall be paid by the nursing home.
-The costs for the temporary manager for any thirty-day period may not exceed the seventy-fifth percentile of the allowable administrators salary as reported on the most recent cost report for the nursing home's peer group as determined by the director.
+The costs for the temporary manager for any 30-day period may not exceed the 75th percentile of the allowable administrator’s salary as reported on the most recent cost report for the nursing home’s peer group as determined by the secretary.
 The temporary manager shall bill the nursing home for compensation and per diem costs.
-Within fifteen days of receipt of the bill, the nursing home shall pay the bill or contest the costs for which it was billed to the court.
+Within 15 days of receipt of the bill, the nursing home shall pay the bill or contest the costs for which it was billed to the court.
 Such costs shall be recoverable through recoupment from future reimbursement from the state Medicaid agency in the same fashion as a benefits overpayment.

 The temporary management shall promptly employ at least one person who is licensed as a nursing home administrator in West Virginia.

-(f) The assessments for penalties and for costs of actions taken under this article shall have interest assessed at five percent per annum beginning thirty days after receipt of notice of such assessment or thirty days after receipt of the director's final order following a hearing, whichever is later.
-All such assessments against a nursing home that are unpaid shall be added to the nursing home's licensure fee and may be filed as a lien against the property of the licensee or operator of the nursing home.
-Funds received from such assessments shall be deposited as funds received in section ten of this article.
+(e) The assessments for penalties and for costs of actions taken under this article shall have interest assessed at five percent per annum beginning 30 days after receipt of notice of such assessment or 30 days after receipt of the Board of Review’s final order following a hearing, whichever is later.
+All such assessments against a nursing home that are unpaid shall be added to the nursing home’s licensure fee and may be filed as a lien against the property of the licensee or operator of the nursing home.
+Funds received from such assessments shall be deposited as funds received in §16-5C-10 of this code.

-(h) The opportunity for a hearing on an action by the director taken under this section shall be as provided in section twelve of this article.
+(f) The opportunity for a hearing on an action by the secretary taken under this section shall be as provided in §16-5C-12 of this code.